 FRANCO COLUMBU: WORLD’S STRONGEST MAN

 Speaking of odd lifts, in the summer of 1977 when Columbu was the reigning Mr. Olympia, he competed in the first World’s Strongest Man, which was then a made-for-TV concoction of 10 circus-like strength feats (bar-bending, caged-girl-squatting…) by eight men from various fields.
 It was won convincingly by 6’3” 326-lb. weightlifter Bruce Wilhelm, but Columbu, easily the smallest competitor at 5’5” and 182, tied for second in some events.
 He was in fourth (and just two points from second) going into the penultimate feat.
 That was the refrigerator race, and, with a fridge on his back, he stumbled and dislocated his knee, a devastating injury that set him back years.
 Even without earning a point for the final two events, he finished fifth.

 • The 655-pound squat seems exaggerated.
 We at The Barbell found no photos or accounts of him with more than 405 on his shoulders, and Arnold talked about them both squatting sets of 10 at that weight.
 Our estimate is that if he did a max single it would’ve been near what Arnold claimed as his best: 545-pound squat.
 That said, if his squat grew as his bench press and deadlift did after that 1968 powerlifting contest, it certainly would’ve been over 600.

 • Finally, the deadlift—the exercise that made Columbu’s reputation for inhuman strength.
-In the famous photo (by Artie Zeller) that opens this article, he’s pulling 675 in Gold’s Gym Venice, and the photo sequence below is him getting the aforementioned 735-pound deadlift (off of towels) at an exhibition in the ’70s without even wearing a belt!
+In the famous photo (by Artie Zeller) that opens this article, he’s pulling 675 in Gold’s Gym Venice, and the photo sequence below is him getting the aforementioned 735-pound deadlift (off of towels) at an exhibition in 1972 without even wearing a belt!
 At the same exhibition, he pulled 700, beltless, for a triple (with bounces to start reps two and three), as seen in this video.
 These are amazing feats even today for a 180-ish pound man and world-class then.
 Powerlifter Vince Anello’s best-ever deadlift in the 181 class was 735, and he rewrote the under-200 deadlifting record book in the ’70s.
 Franco likely could’ve been the one doing the rewriting, if he had made powerlifting his main focus.